harrylincoln/turtle-soup-express/README.md

 # express-firebase

-Simple Firebase Admin Server using NodeJS.
+Simple Firebase Admin Server using NodeJS, forked from [antonybudianto/express-firebase](https://github.com/antonybudianto/express-firebase)

 You used Firebase for auth, realtime DB, and all.
 Finally you need your own server to integrate with 3rd party services, or maybe custom token, or you need server-side operations.